Butterfly on Coneflower

 Layout Strategies for a Butterfly Garden

-1. Sunlight is Key: Butterflies love warmth, so position your garden in an area that gets at least 6 hours of sunlight a day.
+1. Sunlight is Key: Butterflies love warmth, so position your garden in an area with at least 6 hours of sunlight daily.
 Plant taller species in the back and shorter, ground-covering plants in the front for optimal sun exposure.

 2. Group Flowers by Color: Butterflies are attracted to masses of bright, single-color flowers.
 Group plants of the same color together to create large blocks of vibrant blooms that are easy for butterflies to spot.

-4. Provide Shelter: Incorporate bushes, tall grasses, and even stone walls to offer butterflies protection from strong winds and predators.
-This also gives them places to roost at night.
+4. Provide Shelter: Incorporate bushes, tall grasses, and even stone walls to protect butterflies from strong winds and predators and give them places to roost at night.

-5. Create a Butterfly Oasis: Butterflies need water, but they prefer it shallow.
+5. Create a Butterfly Oasis: Butterflies need water but prefer shallow water.
 Provide a shallow dish with pebbles or sand for butterflies to land on while drinking.
-Alternatively, create a “puddling” station by keeping moist sand or mud in the garden, which provides essential minerals for butterflies.
+Alternatively, keep moist sand or mud in the garden to create a “puddling” station, which provides essential minerals for butterflies.

 Tips for a Successful Butterfly Garden